 The hotel industry has been devastated by the COVID-19 pandemic that hurt business worse than 9/11 and the Great Recession combined.
-By the start of the fiscal year 2021 most of the hotel in the San Francisco market were closed due to lack of business, only one of our primary comp set remained open at that time.
-The majority of those hotels stayed close through end of Q1 and by end of Q2 all but one had opened up.
-The market has seen slight improvements over the past two quarters but RevPAR in San Francisco was hit the hardest of any major market in the US.
-The hotel has navigated this very competitive market nimbly and has consistently been ranked the number one hotel in its Competitive Set ("CompSet") based on our ability to drive occupancy.
-At the end of fiscal year 2021 the hotel had roughly a 233% RevPAR index.
-Hotel took advantage of the slow periods to make certain capital improvements including complete refinishing of all guest room furniture, resurfacing half of the hotel bath tubs that were in need of repair, refreshed meeting space and lobby paint and vinyl, replaced all bed frames and socks, and started the carpet corridor install that was completed in July 2021.
-Hotel improvements are ongoing in order to remain competitive.
+By the start of the fiscal year 2021 most of the hotels in the San Francisco market were closed due to lack of business, only one hotel in our primary competitive set remained open at that time.
+Most of those hotels stayed closed through end of Q1 fiscal year 2021.
+By the end of Q2 fiscal year 2021, all but one had reopened.
+The market has seen slight improvements over the last two quarters of fiscal year 2021 but RevPAR in San Francisco was hit the hardest of any major market in the US.
+Our Hotel has navigated this very competitive market nimbly and has consistently been ranked the number one hotel in its Competitive Set ("CompSet") based on our ability to drive occupancy.
+At the end of fiscal year 2021 the Hotel had roughly a 233% RevPAR index.
+We took advantage of the slow periods to make certain capital improvements including complete refinishing of all guest room furniture, resurfacing half of the hotel bath tubs that needed repair, refreshed meeting space and lobby paint and vinyl, replaced all bed frames and socks, and started the carpet corridor install that was completed in July 2021.
+Hotel improvements are ongoing to remain competitive.